.webp)

 License management became more efficient with automatic removal of related permission set license assignments when a permission set or permission set group is unassigned from a user.
 Previously, this required a manual step.
 It is worth noting the exceptions: automatic unassignment does not occur when updates are made via user access policies, when the user holds the license through another permission set, when removing a licensed permission set from a permission set group, or when unassigning 50 or more permission sets or permission set groups at once.

-Spring '26 introduced the ability to trigger record-triggered flows when files are created or changed, using ContentDocument and ContentVersion as trigger objects.
+Spring '26 also introduced the ability to trigger record-triggered flows when files are created or changed, using ContentDocument and ContentVersion as trigger objects.
 This opens up automation scenarios around document management — such as triggering a notification, updating a record, or initiating a process when a specific file type is attached to a record — that previously required custom Apex code.

 The Message flow screen component provides a native way to display styled message blocks within a screen flow.
 It is distinct from a toast message — which is a temporary notification that appears at the top of the screen — and is better suited to inline informational content within a flow screen itself.